Shadows in Zamboula: Reprint history

-The story was republished in the collections Conan the Barbarian (Gnome Press, 1954) and Conan the Wanderer (Lancer Books, 1968).
-It has more recently been published in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) as "Shadows in Zamboula" and in Conan of Cimmeria: Volume Three (1935-1936) (Del Rey, 2005) under its original title, "The Man-Eaters of Zamboula."
+The story was republished in the collections Conan the Barbarian (Gnome Press, 1954), Conan the Wanderer (Lancer Books, 1968), and The Devil in Iron (Grant, 1976).
+It has more recently been published in the collections The Conan Chronicles Volume 1: The People of the Black Circle (Gollancz, 2000) as "Shadows in Zamboula" and in Conan of Cimmeria: Volume Three (1935–1936) (Del Rey, 2005) under its original title, "The Man-Eaters of Zamboula."

 The story was also published in Karl Edward Wagner's Berkley Medallion Editions (Red nails, People of the Black Circle and Hour of the Dragon), published by Berkley Books in 1977.
 The story is also found in 'The Essential Conan' published in 1998 by the Science Fiction Book Club.
 This collection contains the Conan stories as edited back to their original form by Karl Edward Wagner in 1977 Berkley editions.

 Adaptation

 The story was adapted by Roy Thomas and Neal Adams in Savage Sword of Conan #14.
+The story has also been adapted by publishing company Ablaze in their "Cimmerian" series of comics.